Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   ...
       for webready
-      you also need curl-7.45.0 libssh-0.7.2
+      you need curl-7.45.0 libssh-0.7.2 and openssl-1.0.1p
-      you will have to install openssl for you compiler before building curl see note below "About openssl"
-  ...
+      See below: "About webready support libraries (openssl, libssh and curl) ...

   rem create a temp directory and a dist (distribution) directory